Want to improve protection for your cloud applications?

 Cloud discovery uses your traffic logs to discover and analyze which cloud apps are in use.
 You can manually upload log files for analysis from your firewalls and proxies, or you can choose automatic upload.

 - MS Cloud App Security enables you to sanction/block apps in your organization, using the Cloud app catalog.

 - The Cloud app catalog rates risk for your cloud apps based on regulatory certifications, industry standards, and best practices.

 - You can then customize the scores and the weights of various parameters to your organization’s needs.

-- Based on these scores, Microsoft Cloud App Security lets you know how risky the app is, according to over 50 risk factors that might affect your environment.
+- Based on these scores, Microsoft Cloud App Security lets you know on how risky the app is, according to over 50 risk factors that might affect your environment.

 - App connectors leverage APIs provided by various cloud app providers to enable the Microsoft Cloud App Security cloud to integrate with other cloud apps and extend control and protection.
-This enables office 365 Cloud App Security to pull information directly out of cloud apps for analysis.
+This enables Microsoft 365 Cloud App Security to pull information directly out of cloud apps for analysis.

 - In order to connect an app and extend protection, the app administrator authorizes MS Cloud App Security to access the app, and then Cloud App Security queries the app for activity logs and scans data, accounts, and cloud content.